Self-paced

 Let's imagine we have just finished creating our Titanic survival prediction model.
 Now what?

-In order to predict with unknown data we have to deploy it over the internet so that the outside world can use it.
+In order to predict with unknown data, we have to deploy it over the internet so that the outside world can use it.

 For that, we will need to save the model so that we can predict the values later.
-We make use of pickle in python which is a powerful algorithm for serializing and de-serializing a Python object structure, but there are other tools too.
+We make use of Pickle in Python which is a powerful algorithm for serializing and deserializing a Python object structure, but there are other tools too.
 The following code saves the model using Pickle:

 Steps to create a web app using Flask in Python3

-For predicting survival in Titanic from various attributes we first need to collect the data(new attribute values) and then use the model we built to predict whether a passenger would survive or not in the Titanic.
-Therefore, in order to collect the data we create a html form which would contain all the different options to select from each attribute.
-Here, I have created a simple form using html only.
-If you want to make the form more interactive you can do so as well.
+For predicting survival in the Titanic from various attributes, we first need to collect the data (new attribute values) and then use the model we built to predict whether a passenger would survive or not in the Titanic.
+Therefore, in order to collect the data, we create an HTML form which would contain all the different options to select from each attribute.
+Here, I have created a simple form using only HTML.
+If you want to make the form more interactive, you can do so as well.

 Step 1: Activate environment and install Flask

-In the command line enter your project's directory.
+In the command line, enter your project's directory.
 Once there, activate your environment and use pip to install Flask.

 1pip install Flask